gloveboxes/prompt_flow_workshop/docs/index.md

 ### What is Prompt Flow

-There a several approaches to building RAG applications, there are code centric approaches like LangChain, Semantic Kernel, and the OpenAI Assistant API and low code/no code approaches.
+There are several approaches to building RAG applications, there are code centric approaches like LangChain, Semantic Kernel, and the OpenAI Assistant API and low code/no code approaches.

 Prompt Flow is a low code/no code approach to building RAG applications.